|

 Florida, Barbarians at the Gate: rebels destroy art collection.

-of Haitian culture with Haitian Racine music, paintings, books, drumming,
+and sponsor celebration of Haitian culture with Haitian Racine music,

-Vodun dancing, and to support Haitian artists, plays and organizations,
+paintings, books, drumming, Vodun dancing, and to support Haitian artists,

-also, upon request, advise and provide leads and referrals on workshop
+The Leadership shall also, upon request, advise and provide leads and

-HLLN Urges all organizations that had planned on celebrating and commemorating
+HLLN Urges all organizations that plans on celebrating and commemorating

-the great achievement of Haiti from 1791 to 1804 to go forward, especially
+the great achievements of Haiti from 1791 to 1804 to the current time's

 Haitian culture and art, as one of the richest culture in the Western